WAN Support Policy for Kofax Capture Server Client Installations

 The Kofax Capture Installation Guide for your respective version states that Client/Server over a WAN is an unsupported configuration.

 Note: Kofax Transformation Modules (KTM) operate as Custom Modules within the Kofax Capture framework.
 KTM operates under the same parameters and requirements as Kofax Capture.

 - Kofax Capture never opens MDB files over the network, but copies them to \Ascent\Local to ensure local access.
 That is why a delay may occur during batch open and close: the MDB (typically ~1MB) file gets copied from/to the server when the batch is opened and closed.
 To avoid this delay, configure Kofax Capture to use "Batches in SQL"

 - Use Kofax Capture Network Server (KCNS) to sync the Central Site with Remote Sites over a WAN.
 This situation is exactly what it was designed for.
-With KCNS you will not have any performance impact on the clients, the bandwidth on the network is dramatically reduced for normal operations (as data is only submitted once), and "working" and "data transfer" are completely separated.
+With KCNS, the bandwidth on the network is reduced for normal operations (as data is only submitted once), and "working" and "data transfer" are completely separated.
 Also you no longer depend on the connection - the system continues to work even when you encounter a WAN outage.
 Instead of SMB, KCNS is using HTTP, which is a lot more efficient on WAN connections.